ericoporto/ags-manual-wiki/Game.md

 This function may allow you, for instance, to create the LucasArts-style status lines reading \"Look at xxx\" as the player moves the cursor over them.

+**NOTE:** When looking up for an object under coordinates, GetLocationName is affected by the game setting ["Pixel-perfect click detection"](GeneralSettings#visual).
+It's possible to change this behavior in script by changing OPT_PIXELPERFECT option (see [SetGameOption](Globalfunctions_General#setgameoption)).

 Example:

 ```ags